janKekanSan/jankekansan.github.io/pages/lipu/30-hours.md

 It could even have been Sonja Lang.
 As far as I'm aware, she has never made such a claim either before or since, but [this Scoop Whoop article](https://www.scoopwhoop.com/language/toki-pona-worlds-smallest-language/) [warning: all the suggested articles are NSFW] _does_ attribute the 30 hour claim to her.
 It is also the only one to do so.

-Unless the author of the article came forward to tell us, or Marta Krzeminska turned out to be jan Mato, we'll likely never know how or why the 30 hour claim on the forum jumped to being a 30 hour claim in a professional news publication.
+Unless the author of the Atlantic article came forward to tell us, or Marta Krzeminska turned out to be jan Mato, we'll likely never know how or why the 30 hour claim on the forum became a 30 hour claim in a professional news publication.

 </details>